Selflessness is where collaboration starts. We need to support each other, to work together, and to help civilization pull through this crisis.

-When Margaret Mead was asked in a conference what she considered to be the first sign of civilization.
-Her reply took everyone by surprise; she didn’t mention religious artifacts, clay pots, or grinding stones.
+When Margaret Mead was asked at a conference what she considered to be the first sign of civilization –– her reply took everyone by surprise; she didn’t mention religious artifacts, clay pots, or grinding stones.

 The first evidence of civilization was a healed broken bone, according to the brilliant anthropologist.

 Mead explained that if an animal breaks its leg, it will certainly die.
-No creature can run from danger, hunt for food, or seek for freshwater with a broken leg.
+No creature can run from danger, hunt for food, or seek out fresh water with a broken leg.
 There’s not enough time for the broken bone to heal; a predator will eat them first.

-A broken femur that has healed is the evidence that someone else intervened.
+A broken femur which has healed is the evidence that someone else intervened.
 Another human being stopped what they were doing, and took care of the wounded until their bone healed.

 “Helping someone else through difficulty is where civilization starts,” Margaret Mead concluded.

 In times of crisis, everyone’s character is put to the test.
 You can run away from danger, or you can stop and take care of the wounded.
 Here’s how to support your team and help them heal.

 1. Are you interacting with your team from a place of anxiety, or calm?

 Your emotional state will set the tone of your entire team.
 Start by checking your own emotions.
 How do you feel?
 What’s making you anxious or nervous?
 What do you fear the most?
 What’s the worst thing that can happen?